sass/sass-site/source/documentation/operators/relational.md

   @debug 1000ms <= 1s  // true
 {% endcodeExample %}

-{% markdown %}
 Unitless numbers can be compared with any number.
 They're automatically converted to that number's unit.
-{% endmarkdown %}

 {% codeExample 'unitless-numbers', false %}
   @debug 100 > 50px; // true